cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 The people involved have completely different backgrounds: heavy frontend development, systems programming, mobile development.
 And apart from 1 person, all other people had very little functional programming experience.

+## Training structure

-## Learning styles
+### Learning styles

-An important aspect to consider is each person’s learning style: some people prefer pair-programming, other ones would rather go through a book or tutorials in their own time and ask questions when needed.
+An important aspect to consider is each person’s learning style: some people prefer pair-programming, other ones would rather go through a tutorials in their own time and ask questions when needed.

 To cater for such differences, we combine learning materials with targeted pairing sessions, with follow-up calls to clarify where needed.
+The schedule is also kept pretty flexible, meaning that we don't have a fixed curriculum people go through in a set period of time.

-## Tooling
+### Tooling

 The company uses a diverse set of languages and associated development tools, ranging from text editors to full-fledged IDEs, running on MacOS, Windows and Linux.